syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

 ### Item Template

-The ItemTemplate property of the SfComboBox can be used to customize the content part of the SfComboBoxItems.
+The ItemTemplate property of the UWP ComboBox can be used to customize the content part of the SfComboBoxItems.

 {% highlight html %}